 - Arrange for your official transcripts to be sent directly to PharmCAS from each institution.

-- Arrange for two or three letters of recommendation to be sent directly to PharmCAS.
+- Arrange for three letters of recommendation to be sent directly to PharmCAS.
+One letter must be from a science professor with whom you took a class and/or did research.
+The remaining two letters may be from professors, advisors, researchers, pharmacists or employers.
 Re-applicants from one year prior only need to submit one new letter of recommendation.

 Applicants must be interviewed before admission to the PharmD program.

-The interview consists of two parts: an oral interview and a writing test.
+The interview includes an oral interview and a writing test.
+Additionally, you will have an opportunity to take a campus tour and meet with faculty and current PharmD students.
 The purpose of the interview is to assess your oral communication skills, writing skills, leadership ability and your motivation or potential to be a pharmacist.

 If you are admitted into the USC PharmD program, at that time, you will be required to submit: